 First, additional research is needed to replicate the findings in studies with larger samples and stronger research designs.
 Second, subject to replication, potentially detrimental factors associated with the vaccination schedule should be identified and addressed and underlying mechanisms better understood.

 Maybe because their paper was published in a journal that is not indexed in PubMed, they didn’t search there.
 If they had, they would have found find 100s of articles, with much better, unbiased studies that conclude that there is no link between vaccines and neurodevelopmental disorders.
-I’ll simplify for Mawson et al., I reviewed and wrote an article that include the most important real science articles that they are wrong about vaccines and neurodevelopmental disorders.
+I’ll simplify for Mawson et al., I reviewed and wrote an article that included the most important real science articles that they are wrong about vaccines and neurodevelopmental disorders.

 Are vaccinated children sicker?
-Well, if you listen to the anti-vaccine crowd, who have cherry picked Mawson et al. to support their pre-conceived faith that vaccines and autism are linked, you’ll buy into the anti-vaccine conclusions:
+Well, if you listen to the anti-vaccine crowd, who have cherry-picked Mawson et al. to support their pre-conceived faith that vaccines and autism are linked, you’ll buy into the anti-vaccine conclusions:

 This pilot study shows us that if mainstream medicine and our public health agencies are really interested in children’s health, not just vaccine profits or defending vaccine religion against blasphemy, what is needed is not the will to make everyone believe, but the courage to find out.

 But real science says that the study used by this anti-vaccination believer is poorly designed, and it does not show what they claim it shows.
-It’s biased, poorly analyzed, and comes to conclusions that are not supported by the vast mountains of real science published in real (read, non predatory journals).
+It’s biased, poorly analyzed, and comes to conclusions that are not supported by the vast mountains of real science published in real (read, non-predatory journals).
 No real scientist would accept the findings of this paper, other than to laugh heartily.
-I don’t laugh, because I know some crackpot will use it to “prove” that vaccines are dangerous, when there’s no robust evidence to support that belief.
+I don’t laugh because I know some crackpot will use it to “prove” that vaccines are dangerous when there’s no robust evidence to support that belief.